igcbioinformatics/ADER/material/Practical.md

 ## <a id="LO8.2">LO 8.2 - Visualization and interpretation of results</a>

 **TASK**: In Galaxy, use DESeq2 with the featureCount tables you obtained previously for the guilgur data.
 Name the factor as "Genotype", with the fist factor value the "WT" and the second "Mutant".
 For each factor value select the appropriate results of the two replicates.
-Leave the other parameters at default and run.
+Select the option to output normalized values, and leave the other parameters at default and run.

-**QUESTION:** What information is in the DESeq2 result table?
+**QUESTION:** What information is in the DESeq2 result file?
 <details><summary>Click Here to see the answer</summary>

 	* GeneID (The identifier of the gene - in this case the Flybase identifier)